MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ## Compliance check-list

 This section describes basic scenarios that you can execute to validate that your environment is configured properly to comply with the cash register requirements for France.
+The scenarios can be executed in a series, so that they constitute a comprehensive end-to-end compliance check-list.

+1. Basic sale
+1. Basic return
+1. Issue gift card
+1. Customer order
+1. Non-sale operation (expense)
+1. Audit events
+1. Print receipt copy
+1. Close shift
+1.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]